It's Academic: Format

 The single-elimination tournament features 81 schools in the Washington metropolitan area, 81 schools in the Baltimore metropolitan area (including Western Maryland and the Eastern Shore), and nine schools in the Central Virginia region.
 The winners in each region go on to battle each other in the Super Bowl.

 Each contest is composed of five rounds.
-Round 1 is a category round with eight themed questions (e.g. "the letter B" or "famous paintings").
+Round 1 is a category round with ten themed questions (e.g. "the letter B" or "famous paintings").
 Questions do not appear on the players' monitors but do appear for the home viewers.
 Each team is given 100 points before this round and teams receive 10 points for each correct answer and lose 10 for each incorrect answer.

-In Round 2, each team is individually asked five questions and receive 20 points each for a correct answer, but do not lose points for an incorrect answer.
+In Round 2, each team is individually asked six questions and receive 20 points each for a correct answer, but do not lose points for an incorrect answer.

 Round 3 is a toss-up visual round.
 The monitor displays an image and the host provides a question accompanying the image.
-Teams receive 20 points for each correct answer and lose 20 for each incorrect answer (10 until April 19, 2014 in Washington, Baltimore, and starting with the 2014 season in Charlottesville; other cities' visual rounds are still 10 points up or down).
+Teams receive 20 points for each correct answer and lose 20 for each incorrect answer (10 until April 19, 2014, in Washington, Baltimore, and starting with the 2014 season in Charlottesville; other cities' visual rounds are still 10 points up or down).
 Eight questions are used.
 The fourth question is always a math question.

 Before Round 4 the captain of each team introduces the sponsors and school administrators and coaches.
 Teams then select from three question packets.
 The team to the immediate left of the team that is supposed to answer chooses which packet the answering team will use.
 Eight questions are given to each team, with 20 points for a correct answer and no penalties.
 A 25-point bonus is given if a team correctly answers all eight questions, for a total of 185 points in this round.
 The fourth question is always a science question and the seventh question is always a math question (data from both those questions are displayed on the monitor or team's screen).